droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 (snip)
 ~~~

-The `adapt_output` method receives outgoing messages only corresponding to the incoming messages processed by the `adapt_input` method.
+The `adapt_output` method receives outgoing messages only corresponding to the incoming messages trapped by the plugin.

 Restart fluentd: